Legrandin/pycryptodome/Doc/src/hash/hmac.rst

 ====

-HMAC (Hash-based Message Authentication Code) is a MAC defined in RFC2104_ and FIPS-198_ and constructed using a cryptograpic hash algorithm.
+HMAC (Hash-based Message Authentication Code) is a MAC defined in RFC2104_ and FIPS-198_ and constructed using a cryptographic hash algorithm.

 It is usually named *HMAC-X*, where *X* is the hash algorithm; for